 - avoid contact with people who are sick

-Everyone in Ontario should be practicing social distancing to reduce their exposure to other people.
+Everyone in Ontario should practice physical distancing to reduce their exposure to other people — this means you should:

 How to self-isolate